River On The Way To Mount Kailash

 Trekking at high altitude requires preparation and awareness.
 Here's what to expect:

 • Altitude Challenges: The trail reaches over 5,600 meters, and altitude sickness is a real risk.
-Boundless Adventure includes days for acclimatization and offers oxygen support when needed.
+Boundless Adventure includes acclimatization days and offers oxygen support as needed.
 Acute mountain sickness (AMS) symptoms must be identified early.

 • Fitness Requirements: Moderate to high fitness levels are recommended.
 The trek isn't technical but involves long days, uneven paths, and steep ascents.
 Prior trekking experience is a plus.